wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

 #.
 Expand one of the events and look over the vast amount of information available.

 .. note::
-    Yellow warning triangles on Kibana fields indicate that Kibana has never seen these new fields before and needs its field list refreshed.
+    Yellow warning triangles on Wazuh dashboard fields indicate that Wazuh dashboard has never seen these new fields before and needs its field list refreshed.
     Click on the Management gear icon on the left, then on "Index Patterns", and then on the circular double arrow button in the upper right, and then on **[Refresh fields]**.
 Click back on the Discover icon on the upper left to return to your search and notice that when you expand a record, the warning triangles on the new fields are gone.